PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

     }
 ```

-In case when more than one event in the queue, data is sent in bulk (using POST method with JSON payload).
+In case when more than one event is in the queue, data is sent in bulk (using POST method with JSON payload).
 It is possible to compress the data before dispatch by using ``setDispatchGzipped`` method during the app initialization.
 See the example below for details:

 ```java
     private void initPiwik() {